erikwestra/mm-server/README.md

 A **message** is the unit of communication between users.
 Messages can be freeform text, or they can include **actions** that need to be performed.
+Note that there are two versions of the text for each message: the version to show to the sender of the message, and the version to show to the message recipient.
+For freeform text messages, both versions will be identical, but for messages with actions the text of the message will describe the action from both the sender's and the recipient's point of view.

 Within the API, a message consists of the following information:

 > `conversation`